-Until we can generate significant continuing revenues, we expect to satisfy our future cash needs through strategic collaborations, private or public sales of our equity securities, debt financings, grant funding, or by licensing all or a portion of our product candidates or technology.
-We cannot be certain that additional funding will be available to us on acceptable terms, or at all.
+We cannot be certain that future funding will be available to us on acceptable terms, or at all.
 Over the last few years, turmoil and volatility in the financial markets have adversely affected the market capitalizations of many biotechnology companies and generally made equity and debt financing more difficult to obtain.
-This, coupled with other factors, may limit access to additional financing over the near-term future.
-In particular, given the disappointing results from an initial Phase III Parkinson's disease psychosis trial with pimavanserin that we announced in September 2009, any unfavorable outcome in our development of pimavanserin could have a material adverse effect on our ability to raise additional capital.
+This, coupled with other factors, may limit our access to financing over the near-term future.
+In particular, any unfavorable development in our pimavanserin program could have a material adverse effect on our ability to raise additional capital.